Jaypee Group

-Jaiprakash Associates Limited, commonly known as Jaypee Group, is an Indian conglomerate company based in Noida, Uttar Pradesh, India.
-It has business interests in engineering, construction, power, cement, real estate, hospitality, IT, sports and education (not-for-profit).
+Jaiprakash Associates Limited, commonly known as Jaypee Group, is an Indian conglomerate (Now acquired by Vedanta Group subject to CCI approval) headquartered in Noida, Uttar Pradesh, with interests in engineering, construction, power, real estate, hospitality, IT, sports and education (non-profit).
+Facing claims of Rs 57,185 crore from creditors, Allahabad bench of the National Company Law Tribunal admitted JAL for insolvency in 2024.

 Overview

 Manoj Gaur is the elder son of Jaiprakash Gaur.
 He is the Chairman of the Jaiprakash Associates Limited.

-Jaypee is cement producer and the private sector hydropower company with 1,700 MW in operation.
+Jaypee has cement production and private sector hydropower company with 1,700 MW in operation.
 The Jaypee Group successfully completed projects in 18 states of India and Bhutan.
 Jaypee is the engineering and construction company for India's Yamuna Expressway, which opened 9 August 2012.

 JIL, the group flagship, has an engineering and construction wing which mostly supports Jaypee projects.
 It also has the largest land bank in India's National Capital Region, i.e., New Delhi.
 Jaypee has two thermal power plants (Bina Thermal Power plant – 500 MW and Nigrie Thermal Power Plant – 2X660 MW).

 History

-Jaiprakash Gaur is the founder and was chairman of Jaiprakash Associates Limited.
+Jaiprakash Gaur founded the conglomerate in 1979.
 After acquiring a Diploma in Civil Engineering in 1950 from the now called Indian Institute of Technology Roorkee (IITR) in Roorkee, Uttarakhand, he had a stint with the Government of Uttar Pradesh.
-Later he became an entrepreneur, started as a civil contractor in 1958.
+Later he became an entrepreneur, starting as a civil contractor in 1958.